In early 2020, the Amador Arts Council adopted a Racial Equity & Anti-Racism policy.

 A term used to refer to nonwhite people, used instead of “minority,” which implies inferiority and disenfranchisement.
 The term emphasizes common experiences of racial discrimination or racism.
 (Source: Colours of Resistance Archive)

-Amador County Arts Council Statement on Racial Equity*
+Amador Arts Council Statement on Racial Equity & Anti-Racism*

-Special Thanks to contributions from Betzaida Arroyo and Fiona Pulskamp.
+Special Thanks to local contributions from Dr. Betzaida Arroyo and Fiona Pulskamp.

 Decision Support Tool as provided by the California Arts Council Strategic Framework, https://view.publitas.com/ca-arts-council/california-arts-council-strategic-framework/page/42